lexoyo/cms.blue/README.md

 * directus.io as a source of data
 * 11ty.dev as a builder
 * liquid.js as a template language
+* Programmable severless functions (lambda) and hooks
+* Access to your site data via git, auto deploy on push

 ## Silex vs editorX